Shōwa Station (Kanagawa): History

 Shōwa Station was opened on 20 March 1931 as a temporary stop on the privately held Tsurumi Rinkō Railway (鶴見臨港鉄道, Tsurumi Rinkō Tetsudō).
 Tsurumi Rinkō Railway was nationalized into the Japanese Government Railways on 1 July 1943. at which time the stop was upgraded to a full station.
 The station has been unattended since 1 March 1971.
 Upon the privatization of the Japanese National Railways on 1 April 1987 the station has been operated by JR East.
-The station was named Shōwa because it was adjacent to a factory of Shōwa Fertilizer Company (present-day Showa Denko).
-The Showa Denko factory still exists next to the station.
+The station was named Shōwa because it was adjacent to a factory of Shōwa Fertilizer Company (present-day Resonac).
+The Resonac factory still exists next to the station.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 569 passengers daily (boarding passengers only).